 Passionate about collaboration, she works closely with many of her artist-friends, assisting with various projects, concert series', initiatives, and performances.
 She currently organizes the Detroit Composers' Project, an outgrowth of some local collaborations, centered on facilitating performances of new music in the city of Detroit among area-based performers and composers.
-DCP's first performance will feature premieres of six new works by Michigan-based composers.
-In addition to these various projects, she also works as an operations assistant for Detroit Chamber Winds & Strings and the Great Lakes Chamber Music Festival.
+In addition to these various projects, she also works in events & operations for Detroit Chamber Winds & Strings and the Great Lakes Chamber Music Festival.

 Harriet studied Music Composition and English Literature at Butler University in Indianapolis, Indiana.
 She did additional study in harmony and counterpoint at the EAMA-Nadia Boulanger Institute in Paris, France as well as German language and literature at the Freie Universität in Berlin, Germany.
 Her primary teachers were Frank Felice, Ronald Caltabiano, and Michael Schelle.